 Know Your Limits

-Trying to make up lost ground on a lost bet is a no go.
-You should not throw more money at something else in hopes for a quick return.
+Trying to make up lost ground on a lost bet is a no-go.
+You should not throw more money at something else in hopes of a quick return.

 If having difficulty setting limits or if you are wanting to test your strategy then do the paper challenge.
 Do not put any money down but rather get a pen and paper out.